PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 ### Python

 First make sure that you have installed [Python 2.7 or Python 3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/).
-Then create a new folder, and install the mbed Cloud library through pip:
+Then create a new folder, and install the mbed Device Connector library through pip:

 ```bash
 $ pip install -U mbed-connector-api